guybrushthr/guybrushthr/README.md

 # Hi there, I'm Michael Riebenbauer 👋

+## 🎓 My Background

 I'm a newly trained backend programmer from the IT Academy in Barcelona.
 Starting with the fundamentals of JavaScript, I had the opportunity to specialize in Node.js and TypeScript.
-It's been an intense and intensely rewarding experience where I've had the chance to work with many modern technologies, including Docker and various databases.
 The bootcamp, which lasted four months, followed a mentored self-learning methodology and implemented work in sprints.
 For my final project, I collaborated with a team to develop the backend for a REST API, implementing persistence in MySQL using Prisma.

+## 🌐 Languages

 I'm a native German speaker and proficient in English and Spanish with a C1 level of fluency.

 ## 🛠️ Technologies & Tools